 Compliance Isn’t Optional—It’s a Federal Mandate

-If your hospice organization receives reimbursement from Medicareor Medicaid, you are legally required to implement and maintain robust administrative, technical, and physical safeguards to protect Protected Health Information (PHI) and electronic PHI (ePHI).
+If your hospice, palliative care program, or skilled nursing facility receives Medicare or Medicaid reimbursement, you are legally required to implement and maintain robust administrative, technical, and physical safeguards to protect both PHI and electronic PHI (ePHI).

 These requirements are not advisory—they are binding conditions of participation under federal law.

 Healthcare providers that bill Medicare or Medicaid must comply with strict federal standards established by the Centers for Medicare & Medicaid Services (CMS), the U.S. Department of Health and Human Services (HHS), and the Office for Civil Rights (OCR).
-These requirements are not suggestions—they are legal obligations tied directly to your eligibility for reimbursement.
+These are not recommendations—they are legal obligations tied directly to reimbursement eligibility.

-Noncompliance is more than a paperwork issue—it is a regulatory violation with serious financial and operational consequences.
-Providers that fail to meet federal compliance requirements face:
+Noncompliance is more than a paperwork issue—it is a regulatory violation with immediate financial and operational consequences.
+Providers that fail to meet federal requirements risk:

 ✅ HIPAA Compliance (Mandatory)